lmc2179/lmc2179.github.io/drafts/aa_tests.md

 # A/A testing is an easy win that helps align everyone

-Experimentation is a part of just about any Data Science team I've been a part

-A/A tests are useful to make sure you're experimenting correctly
+If your organization is collecting data, there's a good chance that you are also doing (or planning on doing) experimentation (or if you prefer, A/B testing).
+Experimentation is hard!
+A lot can go wrong, and it requires close coordination between Engineering, Data Science, and Product teams.

+Just about every organization I've ever worked for that does A/B tests has also benefitted from an A/A test.
+A/A tests are useful to make sure you're experimenting correctly, and my view is that if you're doing experimentation, you need to do one.
+It may even make sense to do it on some regular cadence!

+There are a few clear benefits of A/A testing
+* Demonstrate the effectiveness of your treatment assignment system
+* Confirm the assumptions of your statistical analysis method
+* Create trust with your stakeholders

+And more besides!

 Common objection: Running an A/A test is expensive! it's not nearly as expensive as running invalid experiments without realizing it. and IMO you should have a strong prior that something weird will happen because I've never seen it go smoothly the first time. you can't afford not to imo